-EDP's Sustainability Report is externally verified (3rd party), including GRI water indicators.
+EDP's Sustainability Report is externally verified, including GRI water indicators.
+Assurance is conducted by an independent third party according to ISAE 3000 and AA1000AS.

 Water quality of cooling water are controlled by the competent environmental authority, under the environmental permits.

 91% of EDP's facilities identified as exposed to water risks are certified in accordance to ISO 14001, having this water aspect monitored and externally verified.

-EDP committs to achieve 100% ISO 14001 certification by 2020 for operations with environmental impacts.
+EDP commits to achieve 100% ISO 14001 certification by 2020 for operations with environmental impacts.